Layr-Labs/eigenda/README.md

 Container can be built via running `make docker-build`.

 ## Commitment Schemas
+Currently, there are two commitment modes supported with unique encoding schemas for each.
+The `version byte` is shared for all modes and denotes which version of the EigenDA certificate is being used/requested.
+The following versions are currently supported:
+* `0x0`: V0 certificate type (i.e, dispersal blob info struct with verification against service manager)

 ### Optimism Commitment Mode
 For `alt-da` clients running on Optimism, the following commitment schema is supported: